5 Considerations When Building a Routine For Acneic Skin

 Some dermatologists recommend double-cleansing (first with an oil-based cleanser, then with a traditional one).
 Some insist on cleansing morning and night, while some back cleansing less so as to not disturb your skin’s moisture barrier (we’ll be talking about that a lot here today).

-The directive isn’t clear cut, because everyone’s experience of acne is different,.
+The directive isn’t clear cut, because everyone’s experience of breakouts is different.
 Experimentation is required.
 A few guiding principles: If you have oily skin, cleansing morning and night with something balancing should be helpful—and for evening, try something containing salicylic acid.
 If your face feels too squeaky or tight afterwards, it’s dehydrated, my friend.
 Swap it out for something less abrasive; something gentler with a more milky consistency.
-The longstanding and totally unglamorous drugstore wash Cetaphil is The One for these intents and purposes.
+The longstanding and totally unglamorous drugstore wash Cetaphil is The One for these intents and purposes!
 Double cleansing may benefit you if you live in a grimy city or exercise a lot.
 No matter your approach, always follow up with a moisturizer.
 Which brings us to our next point…

 2. Are you (unjustly) afraid of moisturizer?